Quantum Modularity for a Closed Hyperbolic 3-Manifold: Quantum modularity

+\end{Theorem} This theorem is proved in Section~\ref{statphase}.
+To get a feeling for this result, we can form similar plots to those in~\cite{Zagier:Qmod}.
+These are given in Figure~\ref{fig:qmod.wrt.old}.

-Notice that compared with the plots in~\cite[Fig. 3 and Fig. 4]{Zagier:Qmod} the second is behaving much worse than one could potentially hope.
+Notice that compared with the plots in~\mbox{\cite[Figures~3 and~4]{Zagier:Qmod}} the second is behaving much worse than one could potentially hope.
 This is related to the fact that the volume of $4_1$ is larger than the volume of $4_1(-1,2)$.
 Notice that around $x=0$ the plot becomes better behaved.
-With a more detailed plot it would become clear that the right plot is smooth from the left and right of each rational point while also begin discontinuous at each rational.
-We will see that the refined modularity~\cite{GZ:RQMOD} discussed in Section~\ref{sec:RQMOD} will give rise to functions which satisfy much better analytic properties and one can compare with Figure~\ref{fig:cocycleplots.wrt} as is similar in~\cite[Fig. 1 and 2]{GZ:RQMOD}.
+With a more detailed plot it would become clear that the right plot is smooth from the left and right of each rational point while also being discontinuous at each rational.
+We will see that the refined modularity~\cite{GZ:RQMOD} discussed in Section~\ref{sec:RQMOD} will give rise to functions that satisfy much better analytic properties and one can compare with Figure~\ref{fig:cocycleplots.wrt}, which is a similar figure to that given in~\cite[Figures~1 and~2]{GZ:RQMOD}.

 Notice that Theorem~\ref{thm:qmodold} actually extends to the case that $r\in\BZ$.
-We know from Witten's asymptotic expansion conjecture that the LHS grows polynomially while the RHS vanishes as $\WRT(1)=0$.
-Therefore, in the $r=0$ case, Theorem~\ref{thm:qmodold} above states that the LHS is dominated by $\e(\VC_{\rho_7}/(2\pi i)^2k)$.
+We know from Witten's asymptotic expansion conjecture that the left-hand side grows polynomially while the right-hand side vanishes as $\WRT(1)=0$.
+Therefore, in the $r=0$ case, Theorem~\ref{thm:qmodold} above states that the left-hand side is dominated by $\e\bigl(\VC_{\rho_7}/(2\pi {\rm i})^2k\bigr)$.
 Already the form of Witten's asymptotic expansion conjecture and this link suggests that there could be an improvement to this result by including sub-exponential corrections.